danielerapati/2years-oncall/PITCHME.md

 If you raised your hand before but not now, well you are living the dream:
 "Money for nothing and chips for free"

-Alternative take on an intro:

-this is a talk about carrying a pager, being available to respond in case something breaks, being on call

-but I also talk quite seriously about a tv series and there is an embarrassingly high number of pictures of my cats

 ---
 Menu